440 Huntington Avenue

 Boston, MA 02115

-Artem Pelenitsyn is a PhD student at Northeastern University in the College of Computer and Information Science, advised by Professor Jan Vitek.
+Artem Pelenitsyn is a PhD student at Northeastern University in the Khoury College of Computer Sciences, advised by Professor Jan Vitek.
 Prior to coming to Northeastern, he worked as an Assistant Professor at Southern Federal University in Russia, lecturing in Computer Architecture and Automata Theory as well as working in labs.
 He also earned his MSc and BSc from Southern Federal University.
 He is interested in working with statically typed functional programming languages and in applying mathematically rigorous structures to the world of software.

 - MSc, Southern Federal University – Russia